3D Merchandising

 Using virtual environments, FMCG manufacturers do the following:

 1. Creating the Digital Twin: The current floor plan and the target floor plan (organized by use) are modeled in photorealistic 3D.
+You can also generate virtual product displays very quickly to populate these new layouts in an ultra-realistic way.

 2. Immersive Shopper Study: A representative panel of consumers explores the virtual store aisle via their web browser or a virtual reality headset.